alwaysai/people-counter/README.md

 ## Usage: Use an IP camera

 You can add an RSTP feed url via the `IP_CAMERA_FEED` environment variable.
-Examplesr:
+Examples:

 ```rtsp://192.168.1.10:88```
 With a video stream defined:
 ```rtsp://192.168.1.10:88/mainVideo```